agdolla/castle-www-wireframes/README.md

 #### User Search

-- Imagine a popover where you can select a name and create either a group chat or a DM.
+- Search to create a new chat
-- Icon to the right allows you to create a group and then invite others later.
+- Create a group first with the settings popover
-- We can tuck other settings into that popover.
+- Imagine a settings where you can configure your search preference (do you appear in search?)

 #### Annoucements